Delphi’s self-driving car takes us on a stress-free tour of Las Vegas

 More data is useful not just for helping to make sure the car pays attention to what it’s supposed to, but also helping to make sure it can more accurately evaluate what isn’t worth its time.
 There’s far more extraneous data than pertinent info in your average city drive, for instance.
 And all of this is handled by computers that boast ample processing power, onboard the vehicle.

-Those computers are also improved on the test vehicle that Mobileye brought to CES – and perhaps most impressively, the computers are also near impossible to spot.
-Typical testing vehicles demonstrating self-driving capabilities have essentially no cargo space in the trunk, since it’s taken up by stacks of powerful processing units.
+Those computers are also improved on the test vehicle that Mobileye brought to CES — and perhaps most impressively, the computers are also near impossible to spot.
+Typical testing vehicles demonstrating self-driving capabilities have essentially no cargo space in the trunk, as it’s taken up by stacks of powerful processing units.
 Not so in the Delphi Audi, which has enough trunk space to easily handle a heavy haul of groceries.

 It’s weird to talk about having a standard trunk as a feature, but for a car that drove as smoothly as Delphi’s vehicle did without a human controlling it, it’s actually a really big deal.
-Delphi’s car also managed to handle impolite drivers cutting in with aplomb, but without feeling like it was overly erring on the side of caution.
+Delphi’s car also managed to handle with aplomb impolite drivers cutting in, but without feeling like it was overly erring on the side of caution.
 It felt, in short, like a good driver was behind the wheel, which is exactly what you’d want.

 -